Prgrmman/WordSolver/README.md

-Word Solver
+#Word Solver

-This was a project I created in my Junior year of highschool.
+This was a project I created in my Junior year of High School.
+It was